Frugal Luxury living doesn’t mean you must compromise the small things you enjoy to save a few dollars.

 Most subscriptions are on auto-pay, which means they’re deducted from accounts automatically.

-Time and again, always review subscriptions to be sure not to pay for what is no longer needed.
+Time and again, review subscriptions to ensure you don’t pay for what is no longer needed.

-Subscriptions can also come as streaming services such as Spotify, so be privy to this.
+Subscriptions can also come in the form of streaming services such as Spotify, so be aware of this.

 DIY Frugal Luxury Living